Employer of Record

 Employment Contracts

 Under the Spanish Workers’ Statute Law, employment contracts can be formalized either orally or in writing.
-However, certain types of contracts—such as temporary, part-time, and training contracts—must be documented in writing.
-If these contracts are not provided in writing, they will be deemed as permanent and full-time.
-Employers must notify the Spanish Public Employment Service (SEPE) of all employment contracts within 10 days of the contract’s start date.
-Additionally, if the company has a legal representative of the workforce, a basic copy of all written contracts (excluding senior management contracts) must be provided to them.
+However, certain types of contracts, such as temporary, part-time, and training contracts, must be documented in writing.
+If these contracts are not provided in writing, they will generally be deemed permanent and full-time.
+Employers must notify the Spanish Public Employment Service (SEPE) of employment contracts within 10 days of the contract’s start date.
+Additionally, if the company has a legal representative of the workforce, a basic copy of all written contracts, excluding senior management contracts, must be provided to them.

-• Temporary contracts due to production circumstances (foreseeable or unforeseeable)
+• Temporary contracts due to production circumstances, whether foreseeable or unforeseeable

 • Substitution contracts